Thoseyearsbrian/Aegis/Docs/en-US/README.md

 - APT command-and-control (C2) infrastructure
 - SDK telemetry and behavioral fingerprinting

-Aegis is specifically designed for the Surge platform, fully compatible with both iOS and macOS systems.
-It offers excellent readability, auditability, and modular deployment capabilities, making it ideal for various use cases such as policy routing and firewall-assisted configurations.You may optionally enable the advanced module CA_Block.list to block high-risk certificate validation behaviors and CA-related traffic, further enhancing your defense against man-in-the-middle attacks.
+Aegis is purpose-built for the Surge platform, with full compatibility across both iOS and macOS systems.
+It features clear readability, audit-friendly structure, and modular deployment, making it suitable for policy-based routing, firewall integration, and other advanced use cases.

+An optional advanced module — CA_Block.list — is also available, aimed at blocking globally controversial or publicly revoked root certificate authorities, OCSP responders, and CRL domains.
+This module is intended for users with heightened digital trust requirements, offering additional protection against man-in-the-middle attacks and malicious certificate chains.

 ## **Philosophy**